 For all the Disney fans out there, the Brother PE550D is the best pick for you.

-This model features 125 built-in decorative design, which also includes 45 Disney characters.
+This model features 125 built-in decorative designs, which also include 45 Disney characters.
 So if you’re planning to stitch someone a gift, this is a great pick.

 Other interesting features about this model include its customization, design previewing, and various fonts for monogramming.